Ritoban Mukherjee

 It's informed conjecture, not pure fiction

 What makes these fictional explorations feel so relevant right now is that they're increasingly grounded in actual research.
 Remember that OpenAI study I mentioned earlier?
-It found that AI models engage in “scheming”, behaving one way on the surface while hiding their true goals underneath.
-Researchers compared it to a stockbroker breaking the law to maximize profits, though they noted most AI scheming wasn't quite that severe.
-“The most common failures involve simple forms of deception — for instance, pretending to have completed a task without actually doing so,” they wrote.
+It found that AI models engage in "scheming", where they conceal their actual goals to knowingly deceive their users.
+Researchers compared it to a stockbroker breaking the law to maximize profits, though apparently it wasn't quite that severe.
+"The most common failures involve simple forms of deception — for instance, pretending to have completed a task without actually doing so," they wrote.

 This is different from hallucination, where the model confidently presents wrong information.
 Scheming is deliberate.
 The AI knows what it's supposed to do and chooses not to do it.